-Evaluation criteria for the exam = learning objectives for the mandatory program module for the 2^{nd} semester.
+Evaluation criteria for the exam are the learning objectives for the specialisation program module in Design for the 2nd semester.
 Learning objectives appear in national section of the curriculum.

 The exam takes place at the conclusion of the 2nd semester.